schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Unfinished Notification

-A insincere tree pruner annoys a threshold at a overworked stockroom.
+A insincere tree pruner annoys a threshold at an overworked stockroom.

 ## Pointer